Bỏ qua đến nội dung

 Accessing Samba Share from macOS

-1. Open the Finder application
+1. Open the Finder app

 2. Click the Go menu > Connect To Server